 Dr. Samrat Chatterjee and the team are working to decipher possible mechanisms related to NASH and identify potential targets for the therapy.
 They curated gene expression data of human tissue samples for control, no-NASH, and NASH from literature.
 The team got 312 human samples with 47 controls, 116 no-NASH, and 149 NASH.
-As the disease is associated with a metabolic disorder, genomescale metabolic models (GSMMs) were used to capture the metabolic perturbation associated with the disease.
+As the disease is associated with a metabolic disorder, genome-scale metabolic models (GSMMs) were used to capture the metabolic perturbation associated with the disease.
 The team also investigated for changes in different proteins and related pathways through directional protein-protein interaction (PPI) networks.
 The combination of GSMMs and PPI networks is used to capture the whole system and identify key players and pathways responsible for the disease.
 The results could lead to possible therapeutic development through potential drug targets identification by understanding the mechanism associated with NASH.
-The result is expected to enrich the understanding of cellular modulation in NASH.
 As a future scope, the experimental biologists can explore the results to identify potential novel targets.
 This can further lead to small molecule identification.